 The School of Business & Hospitality works with employers to ensure that our students gain valuable learning experiences in real-world settings.
 Through the internship experience, students not only apply the skills learned in the classrooms and labs, but they also gain an understanding of the industry that can only be found on the job.
-Internships are required of students enrolled in Baking & Pastry Arts, Culinary Arts Technology, Culinary Arts & Systems, and Legal Assistant/Paralegal.
-Internships are highly encouraged for all other program areas.
+Internships are required of students enrolled in Baking & Pastry Arts, and Culinary Arts Technology, Internships are highly encouraged for all other program areas.

 In addition to providing valuable, hands-on experience in a real-world setting, the advantages to completing an internship include:

 - Internships increase your marketability to employers.

 - An internship can help you expand the network of people you know, creating professional connections which may lead to greater job opportunities.